OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

 In this lab, you will create an ASP.NET MVC application that uses the Microsoft Graph client SDK to create a basic group management experience.
 It will search for groups in your tenant's directory, show their members, and get member details such as their photo.
 In a bonus excercise, you will learn how to add more users to a group (through a people picker) and remove users from a group.

 ## Prerequisites
-1. An administrator account for an Office 365 tenant.
+- [ ] An administrator account for an Office 365 tenant.
 This is required because you'll be using the client credentials of a pre-registered application that's configured to request admin-level permissions.

 ## Exercise 1: Create a new project using Graph AAD Auth v1 Starter Project template
 In this first step, you will create a new ASP.NET MVC project using the **Graph AAD Auth v1 Starter Project** template.

-1. Open Visual Studio 2015 and select **File/New/Project**.
+1. Open Visual Studio 2015 and select **File>New>Project**.
 2. Search the installed templates for **Graph** and select the **Graph AAD Auth v1 Starter Project** template.
 This starter project template scaffolds some auth infrastructure for you, so that you can focus on calling the Microsoft Graph.
-3. Name the new project **GraphUsersGroups** and click **OK**.
+3. Name the new project **GraphUsersGroups** and click **OK**.<br>
-> NOTE: Make sure you use the exact same name that is specified in these instructions for your Visual Studio project.
+**NOTE:** Be sure you use the exact same name that is specified in these instructions for your Visual Studio project.
 Otherwise, your namespace name will differ from the one in these instructions and your code will not compile.
     ![](images/VSProject.JPG)
-4. Your new application is ready to go!
-> *Required*: Press **F5** to to restore the NuGet packages required by the project.
+4. Your new application is ready to go!<br> **Required**: Press **F5** to to restore the NuGet packages required by the project.
 This will compile and launch your new application in the default browser.
-You can sign in to the app using the O365 tenant administrator account provided to you.
+You can sign in to the app using the Office 365 tenant administrator account provided to you.

 ## Exercise 2: Implement group search bar and view group memberships using the Microsoft Graph SDK

 1. Add a reference to the Microsoft Graph SDK to your project
-    1. In the Solution Explorer right click on the **GraphUsersGroups** project and select **Manage NuGet Packages...**
+    1. In the Solution Explorer right-click on the **GraphUsersGroups** project and select **Manage NuGet Packages...**
     2. Click Browse and search for Microsoft.Graph.
-    3. Select the Microsoft Graph SDK and click Install.
+    3. Select the Microsoft Graph SDK and click **Install**.
 2. Create a new controller
-    1. Right click on the **Controller** folder and select **Add**, **Controller**.
+    1. Right-click the **Controller** folder and select **Add>Controller**.
     2. Select **MVC 5 Controller - Empty**, click **Add** and then name the new controller **GroupSearchController**.
-3. Create an associated view by right clicking the function **Index()**, **Add View**, and click **Add**.
+3. Create an associated view by right-clicking the function **Index()**, **Add View**, and click **Add**.
 The view is created at **Views\GroupSearch\Index.cshtml**.
 4. In **GroupSearchController.cs**, replace the auto-generated **using** directives with
     ```c#
     using System;